What is the best way to light exposed truss beams using your lighting strip?

 We recommend that you use 10-watt, 24-volt lamps spaced 4: on center for best results.
 For hard to reach areas or where routine maintenance is a concern, one should use LED energy saving lamps.
 Click here to compare festoon lamp specifications.

-Are cove lighting fixtures from Phantom lighting dimmable?
+Can cove lighting fixtures from Phantom lighting be dimmed?

 Incandescent lamps are generally preferred by home builders who need a warm color lighting source over an interior soffit or custom cove.
 Xenon lamps, due to the exceptional quality of the white light they produce, are also the favorite source of display lighting for commercial lighting designers.
-LED festoons are made with a patented 3-bulb design that allows their luminance to closely approximate the luminance of xenon lamps.
-Older festoons can be removed and new Phantom festoon light bulbs can simply be snapped into place—provided, of course, that the existing linear cove light fixtures are low voltage and support the festoon lamping design.
+LED festoon lamps are made with similar lumen output to incandescent and xenon lamps.
+Older 12/24VAC festoon lamps can be removed and Phantom LED festoon light bulbs can simply be snapped into place—provided, of course, that the existing linear cove light fixtures are low voltage and support the festoon lamp design.

 How far away can I position the low voltage transformer from the cove lighting fixtures?